 Overview

-A private IP address is a unique identifier assigned to devices within a private network, enabling them to communicate with each other without utilizing public IP addresses.
-The private IP address range includes specific blocks defined by the Internet Assigned Numbers Authority (IANA), which ensures that these addresses are not routable on the global internet.
+A private IP address is basically a unique ID that gets assigned to devices on your private network.
+It lets them communicate with each other without needing public IP addresses.
+The Internet Assigned Numbers Authority (IANA) set up specific blocks for private IP addresses, and here's the key part: they don't work on the global internet.

 How It Works